 Figure 8: Motion deconvolution experiment.
-PSNR of the running mean (top left) and $\log \pi(x)$ (top right) for N iterations, thinned fairly to obtain 2000 data points, and ACF of the slowest and fastest component (bottom left and right) for IMLA, SKROCK and ULA for the castle image.
+PSNR of the running mean (top left) and $\log \pi(x)$ (top right) for N iterations, thinned fairly to obtain 2000 data points, ACF of the slowest and fastest component (middle left and right), and pixel traces for the respective slow/fast components (bottom left and right) for IMLA, SKROCK and ULA for the castle image.